grantj-re3/HandyIctDoco/linux-hardware-compatibility/Dell-Inspiron-15-3520/README.md

 *For me, the answer is NO.*

-I intend to use LibreOffice while running Linux.
+I intend to use LibreOffice (while running Linux).

 ### 5.7 [Decision] I have McAfee+ Premium: 30-day trial; should I subscribe?